Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 dissemble the cooktop to gain access to the components.

 5. Test the electronic element (burner) control system.
-To test this type of system, you
+To test this type of

 will have to refer to the technical data sheet and/or the service manual.
-This will
+This

-provide you with the necessary information to correctly diagnose this type of system.
+provide you with the necessary information to correctly diagnose this type of

 6. Remove the defective part.
-To remove the defective part on most models, you must
+To remove the defective part on most models, you

 remove the screws that secure the component to the control panel or back panel.

 7. Install a new component.
-To install a new component, just reverse the disassembly
+To install a new component, just reverse the

 procedure and reassemble.
 Be sure that you install the wires onto the correct

 terminals according to the wiring diagram.
-On electronic models, make sure to take
+On electronic models, make sure to

 the range out of the service test mode when the repair is completed.